-The processing of received applications is expected to be completed during September 2024.
-Decisions are made during September or October 2024.
+The processing of received applications is expected to be completed during September 2025.
+Decisions are made in October 2025.
 SI's decisions cannot be appealed.

 10. Approved projects

 For projects that are approved, agreements are written between SI and the Swedish main applicant (who then transitions into the role of project owner).
 The project owner can, in turn, enter into agreements with its partners in the formal partnership.
 If the project owner intends to forward (i.e., transfer a portion of the approved SI grant to a project partner in advance), such an agreement must be drafted.
 The agreement must at least state the terms and conditions from SI.